anir-tubi/tubi-roku/README.md

 ## Deploying an experiment on Popper Staging:
 - Run the `$ vauth` command

-- Before you can deploy to staging, you need to ensure your ssh config file has been updated with the ip addresses and hostname info of the popper staging location.
+- Before you can deploy to staging, you need to ensure your ssh config file has been updated with the IP addresses and hostname info of the popper staging location.
 This info can be found under "[popper-engine-roku]" in the [staging inventory](https://github.com/adRise/adrise_infrastructure/blob/master/inventory/staging/staging#L317).

 - Please follow the [SSH Access Instructions](https://github.com/adRise/adrise_infrastructure#ssh-access) while using the popper info from the previous step to set up your SSH Config file.
 Below is an example of what is added to the .ssh/config file.
 (Note: on the Mac, the ssh config file is located in [user]/.ssh/config, where "user" is the username on your mac.)